 Give yourself the necessary breaks right after every sprint of work you do.
 Get away from the computer every once in a while.

 Avoid screen time in your breaks, including your laptop, TV, and mobile phone.
 The best use of short breaks is to stretch yourself, go for a short walk, or drink some water.

 Make sure you have short breaks and even a large break, preferably the lunch break right in the middle of your day.

 Have a short break of 5 minutes or 10 minutes after every 1 hour or even less.
 Have a large 1-hour lunch break once you go halfway through your work.

-Too much sitting and consistent screen time can be unhealthy and also it leads you to a sedentary lifestyle.
+Too much sitting and consistent screen time can be unhealthy and also leads to a sedentary lifestyle.

 Interact In Remote Meetings

-Interactions with your colleagues is necessary as it not just improve business communication but also makes you feel inclusive and accounted for.
+Interactions with your colleagues are necessary as they not just improve business communication but also make you feel included and accounted for.